Get Started - Skeleton

 Tooling

 Skeleton makes use of the following technology to improve the developer experience.
-It’s recommended you run these tools regularly while working on new contributions, ideally before each commit.
+It’s recommended you run these tools before flagging the PR as “ready for review”.

 Root Commands